-Community Relations Plan
+Community Relations Program

-1. Overview of Community Relations Plan
+1. Overview of Community Relations Program

 The CRP was developed in accordance with community relations requirements under the Comprehensive Environment Response, Compensation and Liability Act of 1980 (CERCLA) as amended by the Superfund Amendments and Reauthorization Act of 1986 (SARA) and Navy guidance.